 But could the study be flawed?
 Aside from questions about its statistical analysis, the authors themselves pointed out an interesting weakness in their experimental method.
 Participants in the study were allowed to vaporize cannabis during a session as they pleased, and scientists found that different people consumed different amounts, likely due to personal preference; each individual had their preferred level of high.
-Therefore, people may have simply vaporized more when they were drunk than when they were sober, which would lead to higher blood levels of THC.
+Therefore, people may have simply vaporized more when they were drunk than when they were sober, which would lead to higher blood levels of THC after a drug test.
 In their own words, “It is also possible that our higher blood cannabinoid Cmax reflects less careful cannabis self-titration after alcohol.”

 Regardless of all the above, the study did in fact make some irrefutable breakthroughs regarding blood testing for cannabinoids.
 Further research into their findings may lead to a more accurate way of determining whether a driver suspected of being under the influence of marijuana, is in fact or not.